technosf/ESP32-Peripheral-Drivers/main/README.md

 # Drivers
 ESP32 Peripheral Drivers built with ESP-IDF

-A collection of driver classes for GPIO connected peripherals.
+These top-level driver provide high-level functions to operate the peripherals.

 ## The Drivers